naglissul/sci-dict-lt/README.md

 If not deployed, this is the v1.1.0 pdf version of website [DOWNLOAD](https://github.com/naglissul/sci-dict-lt/files/13461074/Science.Dictionary.LT.-_.EN.pdf)

+The branch "dereleased" keeps the version v1.1.1 which for now will not be used and will be deleted, but in later versions will be used again.

 ## How to use?

 Use Ctrl+F of "Find in page" to find your word or category.